mmastrac/bootstrap/README.md

 This assembler also allows for more complex macros that make procedure calls, arguments and locals much simpler.
 As part of this functionality, the compiler defines a calling convention that determines which registers are caller- or callee-saved.

-See `README.md` under `bootstrap3` for more details.

 ### Stage 4

-Status: *work in progress*
+Status: *work in progress* 🚧

-This is the first stage C compiler that compilers a (very reduced) subset of C. Currently a work-in-progress.
+[`bootstrap4`](bootstrap/bootstrap4/):This is the first stage C compiler that compilers a (very reduced) subset of C. Currently a work-in-progress.

 There are multiple stages inside bootstrap4 to build a basic compiler.